 - What if parents are divorced or separated or never married?

 - Is there an expectation that both parents work?

 - Can I submit an admissions application as a “full-pay family” and then apply for assistance after my daughter has been admitted?

 - What expenses are covered by financial aid at Marlborough?

 - Do I need to reapply for aid each year?

 - When will I be notified of my award?

 Marlborough does not offer any merit, athletic, or talent scholarships.
-All financial aid awards at Marlborough are based on demonstrated economic need that is determined using a national, standardized formula that employs an impartial third-party analysis of a family’s financial situation.
+All financial aid awards at Marlborough are based on demonstrated economic need that is determined using the SSS national, standardized formula that employs an impartial third-party analysis of a family’s financial situation.
 Marlborough maintains that the primary responsibility for financing a child’s education rests upon the family.

-If either parent has remarried or is living with another adult who is contributing to the household income, the School will consider the assets of the step parent or partner, always bearing in mind that the primary responsibility for payment rests with the natural parents.
+If either parent has remarried or is living with another adult who is contributing to the household income, the school will consider the assets of the step-parent or partner, always bearing in mind that the primary responsibility for payment rests with the natural parents.